campbell-r-e/jalog/README.md

 Contribute & Support

 Contributions are welcome.
 If you have ideas, feature requests, or would like to contribute, visit the GitHub repository.

+## Modification Notice (Version 1.06.1)

+This software is a modified version of JaLog (originally by minex123 under GPL-2.0).
+Modified and released as version 1.16.1 by Campbell Reed on 2025-02-20.

+**Summary of changes:**
+- Fixed a typo issue in FM mode definition.
+- Reorganized project structure.
+- Updated Ant build configuration.

+Modification Disclosure

+Date of Modification: 2025-02-20
+Modified by: Campbell Reed

+Summary of Changes:

+    Project Structure: Reorganized source files under a dedicated src/ directory for better clarity and maintainability.
+Only Java source code remains within src/.
+    Build Configuration (build.xml): Modified Ant build file to compile source files into a separate build/ directory and store all generated JAR files into a dedicated dist/ folder for improved organization.
+    Code Fix: Corrected a typo in the Mode.java file related to the FM mode definition, ensuring proper functionality.

+Additional Notes:

+    Dependencies are manually managed and not automatically resolved by Ivy or other dependency managers.

+These changes were made to improve the build process, maintainability, and accuracy of the project.
+The original licensing terms under the GNU General Public License v2.0 (GPL-2.0) remain in effect.

+Release Notes (Version 1.0.6.2)

+Release Date: 2025-02-20Released by: Campbell Reed

+Summary of Changes:

+Code Reorganization:

+Java source code has been reformatted and reorganized into dedicated, structured folders under the src/ directory.
+This change enhances readability, maintainability, and project clarity.

+Notes:

+No changes in functionality or dependencies.

+Original licensing under GNU General Public License v2.0 (GPL-2.0) remains unchanged.